vectara/vectara-docs/www/docs/api-reference/chat-apis/chat_apis_overview.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Vectara Chat APIs provide a streamlined solution for integrating chatbot functionalities into domain-specific applications and websites using RAG.
+Vectara's Chat APIs provide a streamlined solution for integrating chatbot functionalities into domain-specific applications and websites using Retrieval Augmented Generation.
 Designed with efficiency in mind, these Chat APIs enable developers to create interactive user experiences and manage data conversations while maintaining a high level of security and privacy for users.

-The Chat APIs enable operations and pagination through the history of a chat, specifically the conversations and their individual exchanges, also known as turns.
-Administrators can gain valuable insights into user behavior by analyzing trends among users which creates opportunities to identify knowledge gaps for products, documentation, and FAQs.
+The Vectara Chat APIs enable operations and pagination through the history of a chat, specifically the conversations and their individual exchanges, also known as turns.
+Administrators can gain valuable insights into user behavior by analyzing trends among users, which creates opportunities to identify knowledge gaps for information about products, technical documentation, and FAQs.

-The `summary` within a [Query](/docs/api-reference/search-apis/search) contains the `chat` which indicates its `store` status as `true` or `false` and the `conversationId`.
+The `summary` within a [query](/docs/api-reference/search-apis/search) contains the `chat` object which has a unique `conversationId` and indicates its `store` status as `true` or `false`.
 Vectara Chat takes a privacy-first approach.
 Users maintain control over whether to record answer histories, with the default setting being set to `false`.

 * [**List Conversations**](/docs/api-reference/chat-apis/list-conversations) in a chat history corpus get an an overview of the interactions between chatbots and users.